codingbbq/codingbbq.github.io/_posts/2019-02-18-Why-Jekyll.markdown

 date:   2019-02-18 12:10:42 +0530
 categories: jekyll update
 ---
-Coding BBQ is <u>yet another honest attempt</u> to log my thoughts online.
+Coding BBQ is <i>yet another honest attempt</i> to log my thoughts online.
 I was active online earlier but that is a story for another time.

 Why this blog?
 1. To Improve my thought process.